cgarcia2097/InstallMe/README.md

 The *template generator* and the *install script* can be run as seperate programs as the user desires.

 ## Workflow
-1. Populate `installer_list.txt` with possible candidate programs
+1. Populate `example_list.txt` with possible candidate programs
+2. Create install template `example_template.txt` with the desired install template
-2. Run `installer_template_genrator.sh` to generate the templates
+3. Run `template_genrator.sh` to generate the templates
-3. Populate each install template with the appropriate commands to implement the install script
+4. Populate each install template with the appropriate commands to implement the install script
-4. Execute all the install scripts with `install_scripts.sh`
+5. Execute all the install scripts with `install_scripts.sh`

 ## Usage